hannaohandrews/hannaohandrews/README.md

 ### Hi there 👋

-🌱 Full-stack Web Dev
+- 🌱 Full-stack Web Dev
-🔭 Checkout out my final project!
-BC PARKS 2.0
-📫 How to reach me: https://www.linkedin.com/in/hannaohandrews/
+- 📫 How to reach me: https://www.linkedin.com/in/hannaohandrews/

 <!--
 **hannaohandrews/hannaohandrews** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.